01-edu/public/subjects/user-experience/piscine-ux/seamstress/README.md

-## Define
+## UX strategy

+**Context:**

+Elsa is a seamstress.
+She makes swimsuits on demand through her instagram account.
+It's going well, her community is growing as well as the amount of requests from customers.

+However, she loses a lot of time every time there is a request.
+To complete an order, she needs to ask for the shape of the swimsuit, the size, the color preferences and the expected delivery time.
+On top of that, she needs to make sure she has enough time to sew one piece. (every piece requires 6 hours)

+For now, she only works with private messages but she wishes she could spend less time on that part.

+You offer to help her design a solution to manage her time and workshop better.
+You have 4 working days.

 ### Instructions

-Run at least one of the Define tools in the design process.
+Now you have discovered and practiced many tools in the design process, organize a time frame for the next 4 working days.

+Select at least one tool for each phase, name it, and take into account the amount of time each phase may require.

+- Empathy / User Research
+- Define
+- Problem Statement
+- Ideation
+- Prototype
+- Test

 ### Deliverables

-- A PDF document with the script of the tool context.
+- A time frame, on PDF or on Figma, of the project, including:

-- Completed tool (scripts from user interviews, results from a quantitative analysis, etc.).
-- A PDF document with the key learnings from this phase.
+  - The working days ahead.
+  - Each phase of the process.
+  - The main tools you plan to use for each phase.
+  - The time you plan to spend for each tool.

 Don't forget to:

-- Upload the documents on Github, in a zip folder named “ProjectTitle_Name_FirstName”, with all project deliverables as follows: “Name_FirstName_DeliverableName_Date_VersionNumber”.
-For example, the first deliverable can be named as “Doe_John_MidFiPrototype_05242024_V1”.
+- Upload the PDF or Figma document on Github, labeled as follows: “Name_FirstName_DeliverableName_Date_VersionNumber”.
+For example, it can be labeled as “Doe_John_MidFiPrototype_05242024_V1”.
-- Add a title within all written documents.
+- Add a title within the document.

 **Tips:**

-- Use as many tools as needed, be make sure you do all the process in 4 working days!
-- Pay attention to the global aspect of the deliverables.
-They must be clear, simple and easy to read.
+- Pay attention to the global aspect of the document.
+It must be clear, simple and easy to read.
 You can get inspiration [canva](https://www.canva.com/) but don’t overload your design with too much details!

-**Criteria:**

-- Persona

-  - The script is the list of insights the students uses to create the persona.
-  - The completed tool is a [Persona board](https://miro.medium.com/max/1400/0*RbHfR6BHhhFIENNf).
-Make sure the key insights come from the field, from reality, but the persona itself is different from only one user.

-- Empathy Map

-  - The script is the list of insights the student uses to create the Empathy map.
-  - The completed tool is an [Empathy Map](https://miro.medium.com/max/700/1*I1ffOWdPWQva3dCMQE-TAQ.png).

-- User Journey

-  - The script is the list of insights the student uses to create the User Journey.
-  - The completed tool is a [User Journey Map](https://d2slcw3kip6qmk.cloudfront.net/marketing/blog/2017Q3/SEO-initiative-customer-journey-mapping/CustomerJourneyMap1.png).

-- Jobs-to-be-done (JTBD)

-  - The JTBD is tool that goes as a conclusion to another of the previous tools.
-Make sure:
-    - The sentence is complete.
-    - The "When" part involves a visit on the website.
-    - The "I want to" part involves a practical action.
-    - The "So I can" part involves a psychological or emotional purpose.
+**Resource:**

+- [A sum up of all the tools that have been practiced](https://www.figma.com/file/x0xfoz9TaEDiAfGPFqKJcs/RECAP-UX%2FUI-Program?node-id=0%3A1).
+Focus on the UX part!

+**Quotes:**

+- Design needs to fail.
+Failure is even a necessary step, but ideally it should happen before a product is launched, during the prototype and test phases
+- “UX Strategy lies at the intersection of UX and business.
+It provides a much better chance of creating successful products.
+It enables teams to see the “Big Picture” to achieve the business goals under uncertain conditions” Jamie Levy | UX Strategy: How to Devise Innovative Digital Products That People Want
+- UX Strategy is the method by which you validate that your solution solves a problem for real customers in a dynamic marketplace because the market is constantly changing.

 ## Empathy

 ### Instructions